abd-afeez-frexim/hacker-bay-backend-task/README.md

-# Adonis API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+# Hackerbay backend task

+This is the backend implementation of the hackerbay backend task.
+This application make use of the adonis js api blueprint

 1. Bodyparser
 2. Authentication